dfinity/motoko/design/guide.md

 ## None type

 Type `None` is the *bottom* type, a subtype of all other types.
 No value has type `None`.

-As an empty type, `None` can be used to specify the (non-existant) return value of an infinite loop or trap.
+As an empty type, `None` can be used to specify the impossible return value of an infinite loop or unconditional trap.

 ## Shared type

 Type `Shared`  is the super-type of all types that can be transmitted between actors (i.e. sent or received) as the arguments or return values of `shared` functions.

-## Parenthesized type
+## Parenthesised type

 A function that takes an immediate, syntactic tuple of length *n >= 0* as its domain or range is a function that takes (respectively returns) *n* values.